 Federal 150 Percent Rule

 Federal regulations limit aid eligibility to 150 percent of the published length of the educational program.
-For example, an M.A. degree at Empire State College requires 36 credits; an Empire State College student pursuing an M.A. degree cannot be awarded federal aid for more than 54 credits attempted.
+For example, an M.A. degree at Empire State University requires 36 credits; an Empire State University student pursuing an M.A. degree cannot be awarded federal aid for more than 54 credits attempted.

 Federal guidelines do not allow waivers for mitigating circumstances that would extend a student’s aid past the 150 percent limit.